 Two-Stage Furnaces: What They Are and How They Work

-A two-stage furnace is a type of heating system that utilizes two different stages of operation — low and high.
-When set to the low stage, the furnace performs at a reduced capacity to help maintain a chosen temperature inside your home more efficiently.
-During the high stage, the furnace will operate at full capacity to satisfy demands for greater warmth or cooling.
-With a two-stage furnace, you can realize much better energy efficiency and uniform temperatures throughout your home.
+A heating system with two settings of operating - high and low - is called a two-stage furnace.
+On the low stage, the furnace performs at a reduced capacity to help maintain the preferred temperature in your home more efficiently.
+During the high stage, the furnace will instead function at peak capacity to satisfy demands for more heat.
+With a two-stage furnace, you can maintain greater energy efficiency and balanced temperatures everywhere in your home.

 Does a Two-Stage Furnace Operate All the Time?

 A two-stage furnace won’t run all the time.
-In the low stage of operation, the furnace performs at diminished capacity in order to retain a planned temperature more efficiently within your home.
-When a greater demand for warmth or cooling is needed, the heating system will flip to its high stage and operate at full capacity.
-As such, two-stage furnaces are capable to help reduce energy costs as it is not operating constantly.
+In the low stage of operation, the furnace operates at limited capacity in order to maintain a preferred temperature more efficiently within your home.
+When a greater demand for energy is needed to sustain the set temperature, the unit switches to its high stage and runs at full capacity.
+For this reason, two-stage furnaces are proven to help reduce energy costs without operating around the clock.

 Two-stage furnaces have two stages of functionality, low and high.
-During the low stage, the furnace performs at reduced capacity as a way to maintain a desired level of comfort within your home.
-When more warmth or cooling is necessary, the furnace will switch to its high stage and operate at maximum capacity.
+During the low stage, the furnace performs at reduced capacity to help maintain a desired temperature within your home.
+When more warmth or cooling is desired, the furnace will change over to its high stage and operate at peak capacity.

-Variable-speed furnaces can function at a variety of speeds in order to sustain a more accurate desired temperature within your home.
-As such, variable-speed furnaces offer greater savings on your utility bills, because it has more options in terms of functionality.
+Variable-speed furnaces, meanwhile, can work at multiple speeds in order to sustain a more precise temperature at home.
+As such, variable-speed furnaces offer greater savings on your utility bills .

 Differences Between One- and Two-Stage Furnaces

 One-stage furnaces have a single stage of operation and operate either at full capacity or not at all.
-In other words, the furnace will be on at all times in order to maintain a desired temperature within your home.
+In other words, the furnace runs constantly in order to maintain a desired level of comfort at home.

-Two-stage furnace, in comparison, have two stages of operation, low and high.
-Within the the low stage, the furnace runs at reduced capacity in order to maintain a desired temperature more efficiently within your home.
-When more warmth or cooling is necessary, the furnace will switch to its high stage and operate at maximum capacity.
+Two-stage furnaces, on the other hand, have two stages of operation, low and high.
+While in the low stage, the furnace runs at reduced capacity in order to maintain the desired temperature more efficiently.
+When more warmth or cooling is needed, the furnace will change over to its high stage and operate at full capacity.

-Arrange Your Furnace Install Appointment with AW Heating & Air Conditioning Today
+Make Your Furnace Installation Appointment with AW Heating & Air Conditioning Today

-Making sense of all the modern furnace technology can be confusing.
-That’s why our AW Heating & Air Conditioning professionals are here to help with a no-cost, no-pressure estimate for furnace installation.
-We’ll assess your home, your heating needs and your budget, and then we’ll help you find the ideal solution.
-Call us at 402-438-7992 to get started today!
+Making sense of modern furnace technology can be confusing.
+That’s why AW Heating & Air Conditioning professionals are here to help with a free, no-pressure estimate for furnace installation.
+We’ll assess your home, your heating requirements and your budget before helping you find the best solution.
+Get in touch with us at 402-438-7992 to get started today!